 Are you consistently stressed out?
 Do you always take on too much?
 Are you taking on the wrong things?
 What is missing from your life that will help you feel more at ease and less stressed?
 If you can’t quite seem to get your reaction to stress under control on your own, you may need to seek support.

 A coach can help you navigate these waters and find more balance in your life.
-Contact me if you would like to take advantage of my offer to give you a free, 30-minute executive & leadership coaching session.
+Contact me if you are interested in connecting.

 Join my monthly newsletter!

 If you loved this article, join the monthly newsletter — featuring tips and reflections on leadership development and stress management in the modern world.
 Join the 5,000+ leaders who have it delivered straight to their inbox each month.